jreus/componto2017/studyguide.md

   * Compiled Languages
   * Compiler
 * Theory of memory usage in C
-  * heap, stack & data partitions in memory and how they are used
+  * heap, stack, text & data partitions in a program's memory chunk and how they are used

 ## Electronics
 *__Bring your Breadboard and Components to the exam!__*